Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: The Problem Setting

 In Electrical Impedance Tomography (EIT), the conductivity distribution within a domain determines the electric potential field generated by applied currents.
 The electric potential $u$ satisfies the following elliptic equation\cite{cheney1999electrical}:

 where $\sigma(x)$ is the conductivity distribution function within the domain $\Omega$.

-We consider a high-contrast conductivity model \cite{chen2009level}, where conductivity exhibits sharp discontinuities across material interfaces.
-Let $D \subset \mathbb{R}^3$ be a simply connected bounded domain containing an unknown inclusion $S$ with a $C^2$-regular boundary, satisfying the geometric separation condition $\text{dist}(\partial S, \partial D) > \delta > 0$ (see Figure \ref{fig:domain}).
-The high-contrast conductivity model is characterized by:
+We consider a high-contrast conductivity model \cite{chen2009level} that captures the essential physics of EIT interface reconstruction problems.
+In this formulation, the conductivity exhibits sharp discontinuities across material interfaces, creating the challenging inverse problem of boundary detection from electrical measurements.

+Let $D \subset \mathbb{R}^3$ be a simply connected bounded domain containing an unknown inclusion $S$ with a $C^2$-regular boundary.
+To ensure well-posedness of the forward problem, we impose the geometric separation condition $\text{dist}(\partial S, \partial D) > \delta > 0$ for some fixed $\delta > 0$ (see Figure \ref{fig:domain}).
+The high-contrast conductivity distribution is then characterized by the piecewise constant function:

+where the large contrast ratio $\sigma_+ \gg 1$ represents scenarios such as metallic implants in biological tissue or highly conductive inclusions in industrial materials.

+The resulting conducting domain $\Omega = D \setminus \overline{S}$ exhibits a complex geometry: it is bounded externally by the accessible boundary $\Sigma := \partial D$, where electrodes can be placed for current injection and voltage measurement, and internally by the unknown interface $\Gamma := \partial S$ that we seek to reconstruct.
+We define the unit normal $n$ on the boundary $\partial\Omega = \Sigma \cup \Gamma$ to be the outward-pointing normal to the conducting domain $\Omega$.
+This geometric configuration encapsulates the fundamental challenge of EIT: inferring the internal structure $\Gamma$ from boundary observations on $\Sigma$, a severely ill-posed inverse problem that requires sophisticated regularization techniques for stable reconstruction.

 This configuration models practical scenarios where highly conductive inclusions are embedded in moderate-conductivity media, such as titanium orthopedic implants ($\sigma \approx 4 \times 10^6$ S/m) within muscle tissue ($\sigma \approx 0.5$ S/m) \cite{gabriel1996electrical}.
 Our framework extends naturally to general conductivity distributions.